Prometheus (software)

 Prometheus is a free software application used for event monitoring and alerting.
-It records real-time metrics in a time series database (allowing for high dimensionality) built using a HTTP pull model, with flexible queries and real-time alerting.
-The project is written in Go and licensed under the Apache 2 License, with source code available on GitHub, and is a graduated project of the Cloud Native Computing Foundation, along with Kubernetes and Envoy.
+It records metrics in a time series database (allowing for high dimensionality) built using an HTTP pull model, with flexible queries and real-time alerting.
+The project is written in Go and licensed under the Apache 2 License, with source code available on GitHub.

 History

-Prometheus was developed at SoundCloud starting in 2012, when the company discovered that its existing metrics and monitoring solutions (using StatsD and Graphite) were not sufficient for their needs.
-Specifically, they identified needs that Prometheus was built to meet including: a multi-dimensional data model, operational simplicity, scalable data collection, and a powerful query language, all in a single tool.
+Prometheus was developed at SoundCloud starting in 2012, when the company discovered that its existing metrics and monitoring tools (using StatsD and Graphite) were insufficient for their needs.
+Specifically, they identified needs that Prometheus was built to meet, including a multi-dimensional data model, operational simplicity, scalable data collection, and a powerful query language, all in a single tool.
 The project was open-source from the beginning and began to be used by Boxever and Docker users as well, despite not being explicitly announced.
 Prometheus was inspired by the monitoring tool Borgmon used at Google.

 By 2013, Prometheus was introduced for production monitoring at SoundCloud.
 The official public announcement was made in January 2015.

-In May 2016, the Cloud Native Computing Foundation accepted Prometheus as its second incubated project, after Kubernetes.
-The blog post announcing this stated that the tool was in use at many companies including DigitalOcean, Ericsson, CoreOS, Weaveworks, Red Hat, and Google.
+In May 2016, the Cloud Native Computing Foundation (CNCF) accepted Prometheus as its second incubated project, after Kubernetes.
+In August 2018, the CNCF announced that the Prometheus project had graduated.

+Versions

 Prometheus 1.0 was released in July 2016.
 Subsequent versions were released through 2016 and 2017, leading to Prometheus 2.0 in November 2017.

-In August 2018, the Cloud Native Computing Foundation announced that the Prometheus project had graduated.